 The Malacological Society of London makes a number of Awards and Grants.
 These are in addition to financial support for meetings, including travel bursaries to the Molluscan Forum.

-The Research Grants Scheme was established to commemorate The Society’s Centenary in 1993.
-Under this scheme, The Society anticipates making at least five Early Career Research Grants per year (closing date 15th December), and up to five Senior Research Grants per year (closing date 15th June), each with a value of up to £1500 to support research on molluscs that is likely to lead to publication.
+The Research Grants scheme was established to commemorate The Society’s Centenary in 1993.
+Under this scheme The Society currently anticipates awarding at least five Early Career Research Grants per year (closing date 15th December), and up to five Senior Research Grants per year (closing date 15th June), each with a value of up to £1,500, to support research on molluscs that is likely to lead to publication.
 The maximum amount available should not be considered as a ‘target’; rather requests for monies should reflect the research that is proposed.
-Early Career Research Grants are conferred on students and researchers without professional positions, without regard to nationality or membership of The Society.
+Early Career Research Grants are conferred on students and researchers without professional positions, but without regard to nationality or membership of The Society.
 Senior Research Awards are aimed at established researchers in professional positions, but without regard to nationality.
 Applicants for Senior Research Awards must be members of The Society.
 Preference for both award types is given to discrete research projects that fall within the subject areas covered by The Society’s Journal of Molluscan Studies.
 Applications will be assessed by scientific merit, value of the project, and the extent to which the research will benefit the applicant’s scientific aspirations.
 Applicants should bear in mind these criteria when submitting an application.
 In addition applications will be assessed in terms of scientific merit, significance and justification of budget requested, and the degree to which the proposed research will benefit the scientific aspirations of the applicant.

 Sir Charles Maurice Yonge Awards

-Successful applications for Research Grants or Travel Awards that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.
+Successful applications to the Early Career Research Grants scheme or Travel Awards that are concerned with the study of Bivalvia may be awarded as Sir Charles Maurice Yonge Awards.

-Applications or enquiries concerning Research Awards and Travel Grants should be sent by email to the Honorary Awards Secretary, Dr Suzanne Williams, at MSL_awards@nhm.ac.uk
+Applications or enquiries concerning Research Awards and Travel Grants should be sent by email to the Honorary Awards Secretary (firstname.lastname@example.org).